dekoza/mtgpl/UMA.rst

 :mtgtip:`Engineered Explosives<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/1/f1e2b69e-b06b-46a5-ac57-a6a180eeecc7.jpg?1547518428|https://scryfall.com/card/uma/227/engineered-explosives?utm_source=api>`
    Sunburst (This enters the battlefield with a charge counter on it for each color of mana spent to cast it.)

-   |mana_2|, Sacrifice Engineered Explosives: Destroy each nonland permanent with converted mana cost equal to the number of charge counters on Engineered Explosives.
+   |mana_2|, Sacrifice Engineered Explosives: Destroy each nonland permanent with mana value equal to the number of charge counters on Engineered Explosives.

 :mtgtip:`Heap Doll<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/d/8d09a887-958c-4a63-81d6-f5ec484223c2.jpg?1547518441|https://scryfall.com/card/uma/228/heap-doll?utm_source=api>`